swiffyjk/bleh/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Error response**
+When bleh usually fails, it will display a window detailing what went wrong.
+If this isn't visible, try re-opening the page in a new tab to force a reload.
+If this still doesn't work, you can find the error in your browser console (opened by CTRL + SHIFT + I).

 **Screenshots**
 If applicable, add screenshots to help explain your problem.